acut3/acut3.github.io/_drafts/bugpoc-wacky-xss-challenge.markdown

 assets: /assets/bugpoc-wacky-xss-challenge/
 ---

-Bypassing CSP and SRI with HTML injection and DOM Clobbering.
+*Bypassing CSP and SRI with HTML injection and DOM Clobbering*

 <!--more-->